User Roles: General Information

 Role Creation

 You use the User Roles (SM201005) form to create a role.
-By default, a newly created role has the Not Set restriction level for all system objects.
+By default, the system automatically sets the access rights for a new role to Revoked for all system objects.
 The nested objects (containers and elements) have the Inherited access level.

 Tip: We recommend using naming conventions for the user roles that you create or copy from predefined roles.